 Round Robin: Participants make their own center block which is passed each month to another member for the next segment.
 Members will not see their own blocks again until the big reveal in May.
 This is done alternate quilt years beginning in September of an odd year.

-Quilt Show 2017: The Chambersburg Quilt Guild produces a lovely quilt show every other year.
+Quilt Show : The Chambersburg Quilt Guild produces a lovely quilt show every other year.
 There is no charge for this event.
-It is scheduled in conjunction with the ChambersFest activities in July.
+It is scheduled in conjunction with the Chambersburg activities in October.
 This is our opportunity to share quilts and the art of quilt making within the community.
 We display between 150 and 200 quilts and other quilted items.
 We encourage you to come and enjoy this functional and stunning art form.
 There are quilting demonstrations, a boutique table and raffle basket ticket sales.
-This event is a great fund raiser for the guild so that we can have wonderful programs throughout the year.
+This event is a great fundraiser for the guild so that we can have wonderful programs throughout the year.

-Lancaster Bus Trip: A bus trip to the AQS Quilt Show in Lancaster, Pa. is sponsored by the Guild.
-The show has traditionally been scheduled in mid-March.
+Bus Trip: A bus trip to a quilt show in Pa. and nearby states is sponsored by the Guild.
 Details are announced at the meetings and in The Bee Line.